epixjava/opietoolkitplus/README.md

 Windows: C:\Users\YourUserName\opie

 ## Features
-backup & restore (currently only full backup/restore supported) Verify integrity of Backup files before restoring them Check the storage of your device and see how many patch spots you have left Rip side A and B of your album and converts to .flac, mp3 or m4a. safely eject the device
+backup & restore. (currently only full backup/restore supported) Verify integrity of Backup files before restoring them.
+Check the storage of your device and see how many patch spots you have left.
+Rip side A and B of your album and converts to .flac, mp3 or m4a. safely eject the device
-Pretty ASCII art
+Pretty ASCII art!

 ## Credit